 2. Assess the Feasibility of UX Designs

 A UX engineer uses their experience to guide the UX team on technical challenges or easy wins based on the proposed designs.
-They can also share any technical dependencies or risks, and propose design adjustments that would lead to a faster or safer path through development.
+They provide the technical knowledge to assess if the variety of ideas that resulted from UX research can actually be built, and be maintained in the long run.

 Almost anything is possible, but is it worth it?
-By collaborating with UX designers and software engineers, UX engineers provide product managers with a technical reality check, allowing them to balance the “wow” factor of the user interface with development costs and deployment deadlines.
+By collaborating with UX designers and software engineers, UXE provide product managers with a technical reality check, allowing them to balance the “wow” factor of the user interface with development costs and deployment deadlines.